Free Technical Seminars

 For over 27 years, Ken Dragotta has been involved in retrofitting and remanufacturing machine tools with new controls.
 Ken is a graduate of the Milwaukee School of Engineering, holds BSME and MSEM degrees and is a current board member of MSOE.

 With an increase in economic activity and a shrinking capable labor force, Factory Automation may be a reasonable solution for your company.
-From small productivity enhancing solutions to full-blow automation, moving your company forward may require your knowledge of this topic.
+From small productivity enhancing solutions to full-blown automation, moving your company forward may require your knowledge of this topic.
 Whether you are a machine shop or a large corporate integrated products firm, factory automation may be your answer.
 This presentation will provide information on what is “factory automation”, why should you do it, when should you do it, how do you automate, and what should be automated.

 |Wednesday, October 4, 2017|